sunnybank101/BellTower/README.md

 <h2>Fine Tuning</h2>
 <list>
-  <li>Audio Delays - from sense to audio playing - see the NodeRed flow to introduce the appropriate delays per bell
+  <li>Audio Delays - from sense to audio playing - see the NodeRed flow to introduce the appropriate delays per bell.
+Running the simulator without the bells silenced lets you fine tune the simulator audio to the real bells
+  <li>Bell Audio files - record your own bells!
+A phone held out of a bell tower window seemed to do the trick and with a bit of online wav file hacking we've managed to create really good audio of the bells at Sherfield English
   <li>Add a USB serial adapter to the raspberry PI and using a second serial adapter connect the raspberry PI to a secondary laptop to run 3rd party ringing software eg <a href="https://www.belfryware.com/">Virtual Belfry</a>.
 Note: when configured in the NodeRed flow the raspberry pi will output a single ascii character representing the bell number eg '1'.
 This complies with the "Bagley Multi-Bell Interface" format <a href="https://www.abelsim.co.uk/doc/mbiconn.htm">described here</a>
   <li>Consider remote access to the Raspberry PI eg <a href="https://www.tomshardware.com/how-to/raspberry-pi-access-point">Wifi AP</a>
   <li>Consider how to easily update the Arduino code (eg install the Arduino IDE on the Raspberry PI)